 Students should be sure that Cardozo has their current contact information at all times so that they can receive important information promptly.
-To update contact information, students should access their records as stated above via www.yu.edu/myyu, click on "Faculty, Students and Staff" and then "Update Address and Phone".
+To update contact information, students should access their records as stated above via Self-Service Banner by visiting insidetrack.yu.edu, clicking on the Self-Service Banner link and then navigating to the "Personal Information" tab."